 Ed Brubaker's Captain America run revealed that the Captain America film serial from the 1940's exists in the Marvel Universe.
 There's a bit of Fridge Brilliance to this: in real life, the serial changed up Cap's origin and name so that his civilian identity was Grant Gardner rather than Steve Rogers.
 Ergo, the serial could exist in the Marvel Universe without having jeopardized the real Cap's secret identity in any way.

 In a "What the...!" short story The Thing (Ben Grimm) storms Marvel's office about the comics adaptation of a short encounter with a joke-villain.
-The match last all of a single second, where the comics depicts "[...] several pages of blows... all on my head!".
-When authors lament that not all of Fantastic Four's real adventure are epic enough, The Thing start using his own kind of diplomacy to discourage future humiliations.
+The match lasts all of a single second, where the comic depicts "[...] several pages of blows... all on my head!".
+When authors lament that not all of the Fantastic Four's real adventure are epic enough, The Thing starts using his own kind of diplomacy to discourage future humiliations.

 Patsy Walker was a comic from The Golden Age of Comic Books about teenagers similar to the Archie Comics gang.
 Patsy Walker is currently the Super Hero Hellcat.
 It turns out that "Patsy Walker" and "Patsy and Hedy" comics exist in-universe and are exactly the same as the ones in Real Life: Patsy's mother wrote the comic, using her daughter and her friends as characters, and reality (that is, Hellcat's actual teenage life) was the inspiration — meaning the comics are not the exact way her past went, but she does know people with those names who were sorta like that.